fgamador/rust-evo/README.md

 # Evo

 Evo aims to simulate evolution of simple digital organisms.
 It still has a long way to go.
+This "rust-evo" repo is a Rust rewrite and extension of an older Java version in my "Evo" repo.

 ## Getting Started